abw/badger-utils/manual/text.md

 # Text

-Various utility functions for working with text.
+Functions for working with text.

 ## splitLines(text)